practicalli/blog-cryogen/content/md/posts/practicalli-plans-2023.md

 The plan of work for Practicalli during 2023 focuses on improving the developer experience for Clojure curious and experienced developers alike.
 A slow start to the year has changed into very good pace, especially after updating the tooling and theme for all the Practicalli books.
 My health is much improved and motivation is very high (although still working on my fitness).

-I've applied to [Clojurists Together](https://www.clojuriststogether.org/) for funding so I can spend the next 3 months creating more content and updating some of the older content that needs a refresh.
-I do get some funding from Cognitect/Nubank and a few generous people which helps support maintain some of the work.

 New work will follow the [Practicalli REPL Reloaded workflow](https://practical.li/clojure/clojure-cli/repl-reloaded/) and will include videos showing how I work, based on my commercial experiences with Clojure.
 I am also keen to start a regular live broadcast of Hacking Clojure, these will be live and unscripted, allowing for an experimental experience and an opportunity to understand what information would be useful to create in the more polished Practicalli books and videos.

+UPDATE: Practicalli was not selected for [Clojurists Together](https://www.clojuriststogether.org/) for funding this time around, so the planned work will take more time as I look for commercial work.

+Although I get some funding from Cognitect/Nubank and a few generous people this only covers the regular maintaintenance and mintor updates to the work.
+Most of the effort is (and mostly has been) on my own time.
+This does mean that I will be working on what is most useful for myself and any commercial work I obtain.
+Thank you to everyone who has provided financial and emotional support.

 <!-- more -->